 Click here for information on staying safe online from ChildLine

 Click here for a link to the ParentZone website for information about making the internet work for your family

 Click here for important about the Musical.ly website

 A new on-line challenge has been brought to our attention and we would like to make you aware of it.
 The dangerous results of some young people becoming involved in this challenge have been reported in the national press and you may well have already heard about it.
 The game is called the Blue Whale Challenge and is widely shared on social media – please can we direct you to the ‘youtube’ link below which contains further advice about this issue.

-If you have any queries, require any further advice or information regarding E-Safety please contact our Network Manager – Andrew Ferguson at the school.
+If you have any queries, require any further advice or information regarding E-Safety please contact the school.